A web browser sends a request to a web server. The request goes to port1 number 80 on the serving computer. A request looks like this:

 marked by the boundary plus two minus signs added at the end.

-Notice here that unlike the URL encoding, characters like ! are not percent-encoded in this format.
-Thus this method is more suitable for large transfers of binary data.
+Unlike the URL encoding, characters like ! are not percent-encoded in this format.
+Thus this method is more suitable for a transfer of a large amount of binary data.
+Percent encoding triples the length of most of the binary data, but multipart/form-data leaves it in its original form.

 The usual behaviour of a CGI program is to run, create the web page or other data requested, and then halt.
 Therefore, even if the user sends some identification with a first message, the CGI program does not remember the user for the next request.
 The user therefore needs to inform the CGI program of his identity each time.